Free US shipping $30+

 Yes.
 Hair fibers are a cosmetic surface product with no systemic absorption, no hormonal interaction, and no effect on the biological processes that govern hair growth, loss, or scalp health.
 There is no evidence that the use of hair fibers, at any frequency or duration, causes hair loss, follicle damage, or any internal health effect.

-Long-term safety comes down entirely to formula selection.
+Long-term safety comes down entirely to what is in the product.
 A fiber containing only cotton, mineral colorant, and salt deposits nothing on the scalp that does not wash away completely each evening.
-After ten years of daily use, the scalp is in the same condition as it was on day one.
-There is nothing in the formula that accumulates, nothing that sensitizes, and nothing that interacts with the body in any way beyond sitting on the surface of hair strands.
+After ten years of use, the scalp is in the same condition as it was on day one.
+There is nothing in it that accumulates, nothing that sensitizes, and nothing that interacts with the body beyond sitting on the surface of hair strands.

 Products with longer ingredient lists carry a different long-term profile.
-Synthetic preservatives like Phenoxyethanol add chemical exposure that serves the formula's shelf stability, not the user's scalp health.
+Synthetic preservatives like Phenoxyethanol add chemical exposure that serves the product's shelf stability, not the user's scalp health.
 Silicone compounds like Dimethicone create a film that thickens incrementally.
 Chemical binding agents like Ammonium Chloride and mineral fillers like Silica leave deposits that standard shampoo does not fully remove.
-Over months and years, these compounds present a compounding exposure that a clean formula avoids entirely.
+Over months and years, these compounds present a compounding exposure that a clean three-ingredient product avoids entirely.

-The safest long-term approach is to choose a formula where every ingredient is naturally stable, water-soluble, and fully removable with a gentle shampoo.
+The safest long-term approach is to choose a product where every ingredient is naturally stable, water-soluble, and fully removable with a gentle shampoo.
 That benchmark is three ingredients: cotton, mineral colorant, and salt.

 Bottom Line

-Hair fibers are safe for daily use when the formula is built for daily use.
-The benchmark is three natural ingredients: cotton, mineral colorant, and salt.
-A formula that needs no preservative, leaves no residue, and washes out completely every evening carries zero cumulative risk, even after years of daily application.
-Synthetic compounds like Nylon 6/12 and Phenoxyethanol add exposure that a clean formula avoids entirely.
+Hair fibers are safe for everyday use when the ingredients are right.
+The benchmark is three ingredients: cotton, mineral colorant, and salt.
+A formula that needs no preservative, leaves no residue, and washes out completely every evening carries zero long-term risk, even after years of use.
+Synthetic compounds like Nylon 6/12 and Phenoxyethanol add exposure that a clean three-ingredient product avoids entirely.

 Frequently Asked Questions